 The CSDADC API is described in the following sections:

-Cypress CSDADC middleware can be used in various Development Environments such as ModusToolbox, MBED, etc. Refer to the Supported Software and Tools.
+CYPRESS™ CSDADC middleware can be used in various Development Environments such as ModusToolbox™, MBED, etc. Refer to the Supported Software and Tools.
 The quickest way to get started is using the Code Examples.
-Cypress Semiconductor continuously extends its portfolio of the code examples at the Cypress Semiconductor website and at the Cypress Semiconductor GitHub.
+Infineon Technologies continuously extends their portfolio of code examples at the Infineon Technologies and at the Infineon Technologies GitHub.

 The following steps are required to set up the CSDADC and to run the measurement:

-There are two methods for the CSDADC Middleware configuration:
+There are two approaches to the CSDADC Middleware configuration:

 Manual implementation of the initialization code (including analog routing) and configuration structures is recommended for expert Users only.
 This will include the code for the following settings which in case of the Device Configurator usage are generated automatically based upon the settings entered in its UI: